telefonicaid/iotagent-json/docs/usermanual.md

 In order to distinguish which device uses which attribute, a new field, `transport`, will be added to the device provisioning.
 When a command or a notification arrives to the IoTAgent, this field is read to guess what plugin to invoke in order to execute the requested task.
-If the field is not found, the value of the configuration parameter `defaultTransport` will be used instead.
+If the field is not found, the same field is search in configuration group and then used, but if not the value of the configuration parameter `defaultTransport` will be used instead.
 In order to associate a module with a device, the value of the `transport` attribute of the device provisioning must match the value of the `protocol` field of the binding.

 ### API